Samster21/Node-app-with-Packer/README.md

         ii) base_ami_name: The address for the base ami iii} ami_ssh_username: AS the name describes, the username to be used to ssh into the instance.

-        The below variable is important, and so please review it before proceeding with building.
+        The below variable is important, and so please review it before proceeding with image-building.

         iv) build_instance_type: Declares the type and size of instance that is used to build the image.
 I have set t3.medium as a default, but discretion is advised as costs will be incurred.